modix/php-cs-rulesets/README.md

 `composer require modix/php-cs-rulesets --dev`

+If you want to use GrumPHP, execute the following two commands.

+`composer require phpro/grumphp-shim --no-plugins` to install grump without creating a gumphp.yml file

+`composer modix-cs-configs` to add default .php_cs and grumphp.yml configuration files.

 ## Configuration

-create a `.php_cs` file in your project root and configure the paths for the Finder.
+create a `.php_cs` file in your project root and configure the paths for the Finder and change the ruleset if required.

 ```php
 <?php